Salmon-Computer-Vision/salmon-computer-vision/utils/README.md

 1. Hit the windows key to open the start menu
 2. Type in “Powershell” to search
 3. Right click “Windows Powershell” and hit “Run as administrator”
-4. In the terminal that pops up, type in “wsl --install Ubuntu”
+4. In the terminal that pops up, type in `wsl --install Ubuntu`
 5. Follow the instructions.
 You may need to restart your PC after it installs [More info here if needed](https://learn.microsoft.com/en-us/windows/wsl/install)

 Go to where you kept the .img file.

-Click on the address bar of your folders window and type in “bash” then press Enter which will open a bash terminal.
+Click on the address bar of your folders window and type in `bash` then press Enter which will open a bash terminal.

 Copy and paste the following to download pishrink: